asaldelkhosh/Line-Recommendation/README.md

 hardware source of media data.

 ### What is ICE ?
-ICE stands for Interactive Connectivity Establishment.
+ICE stands for **Interactive Connectivity Establishment**.
 It is a framework used by WebRTC for connecting two peers, regardless of network topology.

 This protocol allows two peers find and establish a connection with one another even